 Forgive me for ranting and raving, all is not bad though.
 There are many advantages that came with the new millennium.
 We have greater choices worldwide in almost everything.
 Just think how easy it is to connect with people on the other side of the world and talk to them face to face.

-New technology has also given the world a bigger marketplace.
+New technology is everywhere and has also given the world a bigger marketplace.
 You can buy anything from everywhere in the world without a middle man and you are not restricted to just your own country.

 The modern techno lifestyle has many advantages, I love it and there are still many good people around making it worthwhile.